tarciosaraiva/aquarium-log/README.md

   - By aerating the water it helps break the water surface tension thus creating more oxygen and allowing for better gas exchange between water and air.
 - Fertilize your plants straight away.
 I got the stuff I was recommended by my LFS but am not monitoring as I'm trying to look at **ammonia** and **nitrite** development throughout the cycle.
 Some plants are suffering a bit but that's OK I don't think they will starve and completely die anymore.
 - Get your lights right: in LEDs the watts don't matter as much so it's important to look at lumens.
 Getting your info right using the [light calculator](https://docs.google.com/spreadsheets/d/1IrqIBygd8MKEA3pOYLY1BDArz8S-sklm/edit?gid=811352064#gid=811352064) will help you decide how much you need and how far from the substrate you need them.
+- Bio bloom is a thing: go easy on the nutrients and take it slowly.
+My tank got so dark that's hard to see the back wall.